-UConn’s Climate Action Plan has led to the implementation of several notable projects and initiatives.
+UConn’s Climate Action Plan (CAP) has led to the implementation of several notable projects and initiatives.
 The CAP outlines plans to improve sustainability under the following categories: transportation, energy, and sustainable development.
 In Spring 2012, UConn added an adaptation section to work in conjunction with its mitigation strategies.
 This section is focused on UConn’s research, outreach and service roles, as we seek to provide resources for improving the climate resiliency of communities throughout the state and region.
-The mitigation strategies in UConn’s Climate Action Plan serve to identify the emission reduction benefits and cost effectiveness of potential action items.
-The Office of Environmental Policy’s current emissions targets call for a decrease in emissions of 20% by 2020 and 30% in 2025.
+The mitigation strategies in UConn’s CAP serve to identify the emissions reduction benefits and cost effectiveness of potential action items.
+The Office of Environmental Policy’s (now Office of Sustainability’s) current emissions targets call for a 20% decrease in emissions by 2020 and 30% by 2025.
 UConn’s overall progression includes:

 - 19 retro-commissioning projects completed for $2.2 million per year savings in energy costs and more than 12,000 Tons eCO2 avoided

 - LEED Silver certification requirement for all new building and renovations over $5 million

 - Several variable-frequency drive (VFD) projects optimizing heating and cooling in buildings for around 1,000 Tons eCO2 avoided

 - Long-term electricity purchasing agreement with ConEd for 40% of purchased electricity comprised of renewable energy